BabylonJS/Documentation/content/How_To/light/Shadows.md

 ![PeterPanning](/img/how_to/shadows/peterpanning.jpg)

-This is where you can benefit from a BabylonJS 3.2 feature called normal bias.
+This is where you can benefit from aBabylon.js 3.2 feature called normal bias.

 #### Normal Bias (Since 3.2)